Thomas Barber (judge): Education and legal career

 Barber was born on December 1, 1966, in Pittsburgh, Pennsylvania.
 He earned his Bachelor of Arts from the University of Florida, where he was inducted into Phi Beta Kappa, and his Juris Doctor from the University of Pennsylvania Law School.
 After graduating law school, he practiced for five years in the trial and business litigation department of Carlton Fields in Tampa.
 He then served as an Assistant Statewide Prosecutor in the Office of Statewide Prosecution and as an Assistant State Attorney for the Thirteenth Judicial Circuit.
 Upon completion of his service as a prosecutor he returned to Carlton Fields, P.A., where his practice focused on business litigation until his appointment to the bench.

 State court service

 In 2004, Florida Governor Jeb Bush appointed Barber to the Hillsborough County Circuit Court.
 Barber was elevated to the Thirteenth Judicial Circuit Court of Florida by Charlie Crist in 2008.
-He was most recently re-elected to a new six-year term in 2016.
-His state court service ended when he was commissioned as a federal judge.
+He was re-elected to a six-year term in 2016, but his state court service ended when he was commissioned as a federal judge.